Manually Validate Extracted Data: Extraction Validation

 Warning

-A field can have one or multiple Warnings, each warning needs to either be corrected (value changed) or confirmed (ENTER).
-The Info Box will always give a longer description of the currently active warning.
+A field can have one or more warnings.
+Each warning must either be corrected (value changed) or confirmed (by pressing ENTER).
+The Info Box provides a detailed description of the active warning.

 Most Common Warnings